Ashwini607/ChEMBL-RDF-Queries/README.md

 It is also possible to run the queries from R or with command lines.
 More examples will come to demonstrate this feature.
 Finally, you can also [check the ChEMBL endpoint documentation](http://www.ebi.ac.uk/rdf/services/chembl/sparql) or [contact us](http://www.ebi.ac.uk/rdf/documentation/chembl) if you are facing problems.

+To learn more about sparql query, you can look on web at http://www.w3.org/TR/sparql11-query/

 # SPARQL queries to execute on ChEMBL SPARQL endpoint

 ### A. Simple queries